 Group health insurance

 Group health insurance is one of the most popular options for employer-provided health benefits.
-With a group health plan, insurance is purchased by the employer and offered to eligible employees and their dependents.
+With a traditional group health plan, insurance is purchased by the employer and offered to eligible employees and their dependents.

 Health reimbursement arrangement (HRA)